Anti-Valentine writes about a variety of topics, including affiliate marketing, online trading, music, the auto industry, and home security.

-In this article I’m going to talk about tips you can use to secure your house, some of which may be obvious, others not, and also what to look out for to prevent your house from being burgled and precious possessions taken from you, which I have decided to cover in a follow up hub.
+In this article, I’m going to provide tips you can use to secure your house, some of which may be obvious, others not, and explain what to look out for to prevent your house from being burgled and precious possessions taken from you.

 Garages are full of tools, power tools and the like that have street value.
 Some tools could even be used to commit other burglaries.
 Garages are also dangerous because they are usually connected to the house via a door.